-If ventilation is required within the triple glazed sliding glass wall IQ can install our slot aeration system into the minimal windows 4+ installation.
+If ventilation is required within the triple glazed sliding glass wall IQ can install our slot aeration system into the Keller minimal windows 4+ installation.
 By providing two extra locking positions you can then slide the triple glazed doors open to a 20mm or 40mm ventilation gap and lock them in this position.

-If your triple glazed sliding doors weight over 500kg per sliding unit we recommend that the sliding glass wall be automated.
+If your triple glazed sliding doors weight over 500kg per sliding unit we recommend that the sliding glass wall is automated.
 The size of the motor will depend on the running length and overall weight of the glass panels to open.

 There are three basic motors suitable for the minimal windows 4+; the MOT 800, MOT 2000 and MOT 2000 IP.
 IQ Glass will specify the exact motor and size to be used on your project in relation to the weight of the sliding glass doors, the usage of the door and the length of the sliding run.

-Motors for the minimal windows 4+ are installed internally and can be hidden within the internal ceiling void to maintain that minimally framed design that is strived for.
+Motors for the Keller minimal windows 4+ are installed internally and can be hidden within the internal ceiling void to maintain that minimally framed design that is strived for.

 Control of the automated can be operated via a wall switch or remote control as requested.
 The operating system can also be integrated into your smart home automation systems if such system is installed within the property.

-The minimal windows 4+ sliding glass doors can be designed to open on a corner leaving no framing at the connection.
+The Keller minimal windows 4+ sliding glass doors can be designed to open on a corner leaving no framing at the connection.
 These corner connections do not have to be 90 degrees and could also be designed as an inverted corner for courtyard spaces.